ThomasHeb/Jog-for-Estelcam/README.md

 ## Connecting and testing the buttons and rotary encoder
 - connect the buttons and rotary encoder as shown under wiring
-- uncomment the #define #define _DebugButtons in the scetch.
+- uncomment the #define #define _DebugButtons in the sketch.
 This enables the debugging in the serial monitor
-- verify the scetch
+- verify the sketch
-- download the scetch with a short push of the reset button on the Teensy board
+- download the sketch with a short push of the reset button on the Teensy board
 - pushing the buttons will send a debug message in the serial monitor
 - turning the rotary knob for Feed and Speed will trigger a debug message in the serial monitor